bguiz/bguiz.com/blog/angular-vs-ember-roundup/notes.md

 Declarative style syntax of linking templates with directives.

+The more expressive syntax can be a bad thing when you have designers (who are not also developers) modifying the templates, as angular allows, and sometimes needs, more code to be in the expressions within the template.

 ### Components

 Achieved via directives.
 Directives are too general purpose, and in order to make components from them, a deep understanding of scope isolation and transclusion is necessary.
 Can be made to work without such a deep understanding, however, can feel like a you are dealing with something at too low a level of abstraction.

 ### Dependency management

-Angular uses dependency injection to figure out which modules depend on which others and include them into each other, AMD style.
+Angular uses dependency injection to figure out which modules depend on which others and include them into each other.
+It is kinda like AMD, but it encourages you to do this at a more granular level.
+The canonical way to do this is to have one one each module.
+This approach to defining dependencies between each module and another is extremely powerful.

 ### Build tooling